Notice regarding the quality of machine translation

 Twice a year, the professional must ensure that a health veterinarian visits the premises to verify the compliance of the facilities with all of these requirements.

-To go further Article R. 214-30 of the Rural Code and Marine Fisheries; Chapter III of the Annex I of the order of April 3, 2014 aforementioned.
+For further information: Article R. 214-30 of the Rural Code and Marine Fisheries; Chapter III of the Annex I of the order of April 3, 2014 aforementioned.

 Obligation to keep different records